Self-guided Approximate Linear Programs: Perishable Inventory Control

-Demand for the commodity is governed by a random variable $\tilde D$.
-In each period, we assume that demand realizes before order arrival and is satisfied in a first-in-first-out manner.
+The demand for the commodity is governed by a random variable.
+In each period, we assume that the demand is realized before order arrival and is satisfied in a first in-first out manner.
 Given a demand realization $D$, taking an ordering decision (i.e., action) $a$ from a state $s$ results in the system transitioning to a new state \looseness=-1